-Designed for learning spreadsheet applications using a Windows-based computer and Microsoft Excel (current version).
-Develops competency in creating, editing, formatting, and printing worksheets and charts.
-Emphasizes analyzing data; using formulas and functions; preparing pie, bar, column, and line charts; creating, sorting, subtotaling, filtering, and summarizing databases; and linking worksheets.
-Stresses accounting applications and simplifying accounting procedures.
+Students will learn spreadsheet applications using a Windows-based computer and Microsoft Excel (current version).
+They will develop competency in creating, editing, formatting, and printing worksheets and charts.
+The course emphasizes analyzing data; using formulas and functions; preparing pie, bar, column, and line charts; creating, sorting, subtotaling, filtering, and summarizing databases; and linking worksheets.
+Students will apply Excel principles to accounting applications and learn to simplify accounting procedures.